jz0731/DL-Image-Auto-Segmentation/README.md

-# DeepLearningFinalProject: Team Annabel, Deco, Joyce ,Jeremy
+# DeepLearning Final Project: Team Annabel, Deco, Joyce ,Jeremy

 ## Due to the image dataset being huge, I can not upload all of them to this repository.
 Please download the dataset to your local environment using this link: https://data.mendeley.com/datasets/thgf23xgy7/2